Cohomology of Tanabe algebras

-In this paper we will study the (co)homology of the Tanabe algebras.
-The homology of partition algebras has been studied by Boyd, Hepworth and Patzt (\cite{BHP2}).
+The homology of partition algebras has been studied by Boyd, Hepworth and Patzt \cite{BHP2}.
 Their results split into two cases, which depend on the parameter $\delta$.
 They show that if the parameter $\delta$ is invertible in the ground ring, then the homology of the partition algebras is globally isomorphic to the homology of the symmetric groups.
-However, if $\delta$ is not invertible then the homology of the partition algebras is only isomorphic to the homology of the symmetric groups in a range.
+However, if $\delta$ is not invertible then the homology of the partition algebras is only known to be isomorphic to the homology of the symmetric groups in a range.
 This is a recurring phenomenon in this very young field.
-The homology of the Temperley-Lieb algebras (\cite{BH1}) and the homology of the Brauer algebras (\cite{BHP}) both exhibit different behaviour depending on the parameter.
+The homology of the Temperley--Lieb algebras \cite{BH1} and the homology of the Brauer algebras \cite{BHP} both exhibit similar parameter-dependent behaviour.
 The homology of some diagram algebras also exhibit different behaviours depending on the parity of the index $n$, which counts the number of pairs of vertices in a basis element.
-Such results exist for the homology of Temperley-Lieb algebras (\cite[Theorem A]{Sroka} and \cite[Theorem 1.2]{Boyde}) and the Brauer algebras (\cite[Theorem 1.3]{Boyde}).
+Such results exist for the homology of Temperley--Lieb algebras (see \cite[Theorem A]{Sroka}) and the Brauer algebras (see \cite[Theorem 1.3]{Boyde}).